jonathaneliasson/dotfiles/README.md

 # dotfiles

-Dot files for ubuntu, centos and macos.
+Dotfiles for ubuntu, centos and macos.